vrou/credential-theft-lab/docs/credentialphishing.md

 <h1>Configuration Steps</h1>

+### Create Gmail Account

+You will be sending a phishing email both **from** and **to** a personal Gmail account.
+If you already have one, you can use it, but we recommend that you create new accounts just for this lab exercise.

+To create a new account, go to [https://accounts.google.com/SignUp](https://accounts.google.com/SignUp).
+Note that it will ask you for your phone number, and it will text you to confirm it.

+**screenshot**

 ### Phishing Campaign Configuration

 From your laptop, open the GlobalProtect Agent and connect to the GP Portal running on the untrust